nnethercott/new-blog/src/blog/tok.md

 ## A naive approach - *O(mn)* {#naive}

-Suppose you've already trained a tokenizer (doing this is trivial), i.e. you have a some hashmap-like object that lets you map a sequence of bytes to unique tokens.
+Suppose you've already trained a tokenizer, i.e. you have a some hashmap-like object that lets you map a sequence of bytes to unique tokens.
 What's the fastest way to use this lookup table to encode and decode your data?

 <!-- ### A basic approach -->